Benty Grange helmet: Excavation

 The Benty Grange barrow was designated a scheduled monument on 23 October 1970.
 The list entry notes that "[a]lthough the centre of Benty Grange [barrow] has been partially disturbed by excavation, the monument is otherwise undisturbed and retains significant archaeological remains."
 It goes on to note that further excavation would yield new information.
-The nearby farm was renovated between 2012 and 2014; as of 2021 it is rented out as a holiday cottage.
+The surrounding fields were designated a Site of Special Scientific Interest in 2013, and see agricultural use.
+The nearby farmhouse was renovated between 2012 and 2014; as of 2023 is used as a holiday cottage.

 Conservation

 In 1948, the helmet was brought to the British Museum to undergo cleaning and study.
 Permission to carry out the work had been requested the previous year, when Rupert Bruce-Mitford, recently returned from World War II service in the Royal Signals to an assistant keepership at the museum, spent time in Sheffield examining the Benty Grange grave goods.
 A 1940 letter from T. D. Kendrick to Bruce-Mitford's army camp had assigned him his position, and responsibility for the Sutton Hoo discoveries—"Brace yourself for the task", the letter concluded.
 Upon his return, he therefore took to studying the comparison material; his work in 1947 included the excavation of the Valsgärde 11 boat-grave in Sweden alongside Sune Lindqvist, and the trip to Sheffield, intended to shed light on the Sutton Hoo helmet through comparison with the only other Anglo-Saxon helmet then known.
 Permission was obtained from the curator and trustees of the Weston Park Museum for the proposed work, and, by February 1948—when, shortly before the centennial of its excavation, Bruce-Mitford exhibited it to the Society of Antiquaries of London—the Benty Grange helmet was brought to London.

 Work at the British Museum was overseen by keeper of the research laboratory Harold Plenderleith, who in some cases, particularly with the boar, did the work himself; additional input was provided by Bruce-Mitford, the technical attaché and authority on ancient metalwork Herbert Maryon, and the archaeologist and art historian Françoise Henry.
 In the hundred years following its exposure to the air the helmet had continued to corrode, and certain parts had become indiscernible.
 The boar was unrecognizable, and the silver rivets and cross were almost completely obscured.
 A strong needle was used to pick off the encrustation, revealing the underlying features.
 During this process, the boar, hitherto thought solid, snapped in two.
 Bruce-Mitford termed this occurrence "fortunate", for it revealed the boar's inner structure.
 Frederic Charles Fraser examined the remnants of horn at the Natural History Museum, and conducted experiments softening and shaping modern horn.